The Most Beautiful Bridges of Paris

 Pont Alexandre III (Bridge Alexander III) is the most fascinating bridge in Paris.
 The overpass, opened for the Exposition Universelle (World Exhibition) of 1900 in Paris, is located between L'Hôtel des Invalides and the Grand and Petit Palais.

-The bridge’s decoration is simply spectacular thanks to its four 55 ft (17 m) columns, with golden winged horses in the top part in the opposite ends of the structure.
+The bridge’s decoration is simply spectacular thanks to its four 55 ft (17 m) columns, with golden-winged horses in the top part on the opposite ends of the structure.

 Beautiful black candelabrum, cherubs and other decorative elements make this bridge a stunning construction, chosen by many as the scenery of their wedding photos.